How To Buy Stocks in 4 Easy Steps

 How Can a Beginner Start Buying Stocks?

 Buying stocks used to be a complicated process that mainly catered to wealthy investors.
 With the rise in online brokers, stock trading is open to everyone.
-Even with only $1,000 or less to invest, you can open an account with a broker in about five minutes online, and you can buy or sell stocks for minuscule commissions.
+Even with only $1,000 or less to invest, you can open an account with a broker in about five minutes online, and you can buy or sell stocks for commission free.

 At the same time, just because the door to investing is wide open doesn’t mean you should dive in without doing your homework first.
 Take the time to research how stocks work, what it will cost you to buy and sell them, and which online brokers are best suited for your trading needs before you put your money into the stock market.